IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Active Directory domain trusts, and unresolved SIDs for deleted accounts

 Does not support these scenarios:
+- File permissions (only folder permissions are reported)
+- Share permissions (only NTFS permissions are reported)
-- Mapped network drives (TODO feature)
+- Mapped network drives (TODO feature, for now use UNC paths)
-- ACL Owners or Groups (only the DACL is reported)
+- ACL Owners or Groups (TODO feature, for now only the DACL is reported)
-- File share permissions (only NTFS permissions are reported)

 Behavior:
 - Gets all permissions for the target folder